 About the Survey

-In short, the data helps us understand:
+In short, these data help us understand:

 - current and changing faculty and staff demographics;